Course Outline

 - Completion of courses 740, 741, and 742, or their equivalents.

-- A solid, practical understanding of networking fundamentals, including TCP/IP, User Datagram Protocol (UDP), and Domain Name System (DNS).
+- A strong, practical understanding of networking fundamentals, including TCP/IP, User Datagram Protocol (UDP), and Domain Name System (DNS).

-- A thorough grasp of Active Directory Domain Services (AD DS) principles.
+- A solid grasp of Active Directory Domain Services (AD DS) principles.

 This course is designed for IT professionals who are responsible for securely administering Windows Server 2016 networks.
-These professionals typically manage networks configured as Windows Server domain-based environments, with controlled access to the internet and cloud services.
+These individuals typically manage networks configured as Windows Server domain-based environments, with controlled access to the internet and cloud services.
+The course aligns with public sector workflows, governance, and accountability standards, making it particularly relevant for government agencies.

 Testimonials (5)